phyzhenli/AMG/README.md

 ## Contents:
 - src: the codes of the generator.
 - multipliers: Verilog models of reproduced multipliers and our generated multipliers.
-- scripts: scripts for vivado.
+- scripts: tcl files for vivado flow and simulation.

 ## src
 #### Dependencies